Don’t apply via job boards

 Erica found a few dozen listings in the area for a sales manager, and was ready to start filling out the old forms and cast applications the traditional way.

 “Stop right there!”
-I told Erica.
-“No, don’t hit that ‘submit application’ button.
-That button is where applications go to die.”
+I said.
+“Don’t hit that ‘submit application’ button any longer.
+That button is where applications go to get archived.”
 And it’s true.
 Employers dramatically discount those candidates by the very nature of being a job board candidate.
 There is another way.

 I asked Erica to read the job description, and if it sounded interesting, to reach out directly to the company’s Sales Manager (or VP, if earlier stage).